ahmedlaouar/ahmedlaouar.github.io/content/authors/admin/_index.md

 ## About Me

-Ahmed Laouar is a PhD candidate in computer science and applications at the Computer Science Research Center of Lens (CRIL).
-His research interests include Description Logic, inconsistency management/conflict-handling approaches, access control systems, and explainable AI.
-His primary focus is developing useful and efficient inconsistency-tolerant methods for Access Control Models while providing meaningful and helpful explanations for the decisions made.
+Holder of a PhD in computer science from the University of Artois, I am now occupying the position of a postdoctoral research engineer among the [RATIO](https://ratio.labri.fr/) team at the CNRS UMR 5800: [LaBRI](https://www.labri.fr/).
+My research interests involve dealing with inconsistent and contradictory information, from ontologies to databases, the development of efficient methods to query and manage prioritized and inconsistent large scale databases, in addition to the explanation of reasoning in the presence of inconsistency.
+My main tasks at the RATIO team include implementating, developping efficient algorithms and experimenting with inconsistency-tolerant query answering methods.